 How can I make sure the guide will be visible across different URLs?

-When you create a guide, you need to adjust its targeting settings according to the pages you want your guide to initiate.
+When creating a guide, you must adjust its targeting settings according to the pages you want your guide to initiate.

-Within a walkthrough, some tasks you want your users to accomplish might be fragmented across different URLs.
-Once you make sure that the UserGuiding container code is embedded in those pages, you can directly open the Chrome extension and start editing your steps.
+Some tasks you want your users to accomplish might be fragmented across different URLs within a walkthrough.
+Once you ensure that the UserGuiding container code is embedded in those pages, you can directly open the Chrome extension and start editing your steps.

 For more information on how to embed the code, you can check out the corresponding articles:

 Important: Keep in mind that you’ll only specify the pages in which the guide will initiate.
 Therefore, you do not need to set the targeting rules to include the different URL paths for the following steps of the guide.